Crunchy, Sweet, and Tangy Bread and Butter Pickles

 - Place the cucumbers and onions in a colander resting in a large bowl or in the sink.
 Toss with the salt and let stand for 1-2 hours (the cucumbers will release a lot of water during salting).

-- Rinse the cucumbers and onions and then place in a single layer on a couple of sheet pans lined with paper towels.
+- In a colander, throughly rinse the salt off the cucumbers and onions.
+Place in a single layer on a couple of sheet pans lined with paper towels.
 Cover with another layer of paper towels and let dry overnight.

 - The next day, combine the vinegar, water, sugar, mustard seeds, celery seeds, and turmeric in a large saucepan.
 Heat to a boil, cook until sugar is completely dissolved, and then remove from heat.